HigherOrderCO/Kind/README.md

 }
 ```

-Notice that variables are represented using Bruijn indices.
-When in doubt,
-consider the reference parsers.
+When in doubt about syntax, the reference parsers should be considered.

 ### 3. Evaluation

 Computationally, Formality-Core is just the lambda calculus.
 As such, its main
 operation is the beta-reduction.
 It says that the evaluation of a function
 application `((x) <body>)(<argm>)` is the function's `<body>`, with all
-occurrences of `x` replaced by `<argm>` in a name capture avoiding manner.
-This
-can be written down as:
+occurrences of `x` replaced by `<argm>`.
+This can be written down as:

 ```
 ((x) f)(a)